LeoD-E1/Admin-budget/README.md

 ### Instalación 🔧

-Onde cloned this repository, go to the path where are this project and run the follows commands **npm install** with this you has already to run the project
+Once cloned this repository, go to the path where are this project and run the follows commands

+  **npm install**

+with this you has already to run the project

 ---